massivebird/tutoring-english/main.md

 #### unfortunate [adjective] and unlucky [adjective]
    + [Click to view "unfortunate" in the dictionary](https://www.dictionary.com/browse/unfortunate)
       + Friendly definition: ___Suffering___ _from bad luck.
 Unfavorable. __Sad__._
-   + Again, "unlucky" is more casual and should not be used to describe potentially disasterous events where someone suffers.
+   + Again, "unlucky" is more casual and should not be used to describe potentially disastrous events where someone suffers.
    + "Unfortunately" can be used to introduce an issue or bad news.
    + Example sentences:
       + "Our team would have won the hockey game if we didn't get so __unlucky__."